 Licorice tea is not recommended for anyone with high blood pressure

 Other Uses of Licorice

-- Licorice is a natural sweetener and may be used in place of sugar.
+- It is a natural sweetener and may be used in place of sugar.

-- Licorice is also used as a flavoring agent in tobacco products.
+- It is used as a flavoring agent in tobacco products.